-Gran Caronas: The rich, sensual aroma is typical of the grape varieties recalling small red and black berries (cherries and blackcurrants), green coffee beans and liquorice.
+Gran Caronas: The rich, sensual aroma is typical of the grape varieties recalling small red and black berries (cherries and blackcurrants), green coffee beans and licorice.

-The main wine producing regions in central Spain include La Mancha, Valdepeñas, Jumilla, Almansa, Valencia, Mentrida, Mondejar, Manchuelo y Pagos.
-The dominating region here though is La Mancha, home to Don Quixote and his sidekick Sancho Panza, is one of the oldest wine producing regions in Spain.
-It is becoming a popular region exporting wine with a 10% increase in sales over the last decade.
-The main grape varities used here are Airen and Tempranillo ( Often called Cencibel in that area ) and Garnacha Tinta with bleedings using Cabernet Sauvignon, Merlot and the Syrah variety being ever more widely used.
+The main wine producing regions in central Spain include La Mancha, Valdepeñas, Jumilla, Almansa, Valencia, Mentrida, Mondejar, Manchuelo and Pagos.
+The dominating region here though is La Mancha, home to Don Quixote and his sidekick Sancho Panza, now one of the oldest wine producing regions in Spain.
+Wines exported from La Mancha have steadily increased in sales over the last decade.
+The main grape varities used here are Airen and Tempranillo ( often called Cencibel by the locals ) and Garnacha Tinta, Cabernet Sauvignon, Merlot and Syrah.

 Further to the east are the DOs of Almansa, Valencia, Alicante, Jumilla, Yecla and Utiel-Requena.
-There are some good value wines to be found here such as Castaño Dulce, Castaño Monestrell, Detras de la Casa, Castaño Syrah.
+There are some good value wines to be found here such as Castaño Dulce, Castaño Monestrell, Detras de la Casa and Castaño Syrah.

-Viña Albali Gran Reserva: Red 100% 50 yrs old Tempranillo aged 24 months in new American oak.
+Viña Albali Gran Reserva: Red 100% 50 yrs old Tempranillo aged 24 months in new American oak barrels.
 Fresh and juicy, with layers of quality red fruits well balanced by the tannins of the oak, aromas of vanilla, caramel and nutmeg.